sarathsasidharan/sarathsasidharan.github.io/_posts/2021-12-20-Synapse-DataOps.md

 ![Tests](/images/Tests.PNG)

-### Developers Create a Pull Request to Merge to main Branch
+### 5.Developers Create a Pull Request to Merge to main Branch

 Once the tests have been defined developers would like to push these 3 features into the main branch.
 In order to maintain sanity on the main branch , the need to have a pull request validation pipeline is essential.